-- 1. The Amended and Restated Certificate of Incorporation of the Corporation is hereby amended by replacing Section 8.1 of Article VIII so that it would state in its entirety as follows: - "8.1 Limitation of Personal Liability.
+1. The Amended and Restated Certificate of Incorporation of the Corporation is hereby amended by replacing Section 8.1 of Article VIII so that it would state in its entirety as follows:

+"8.1 Limitation of Personal Liability.
 To the fullest extent permitted by the DGCL, as it presently exists or may hereafter be amended from time to time, a director or officer of the Corporation shall not be personally liable to the Corporation or its stockholders for monetary damages for breach of fiduciary duty as a director or officer.
-If the DGCL is amended to authorize corporate action further eliminating or limiting the personal liability of directors or officers, then the liability of a director or officer of the Corporation shall be eliminated or limited to the fullest extent permitted by the DGCL, as so amended." - 2.
-The Amended and Restated Certificate of Incorporation of the Corporation is hereby amended by replacing the final paragraph of Section 8.2 of Article VIII so that it would state in its entirety as follows: - "Any repeal or amendment of this Article VIII by the stockholders of the Corporation or by changes in law, or the adoption of any other provision of this Certificate of Incorporation inconsistent with this Article VIII will, unless otherwise required by law, be prospective only (except to the extent such amendment or change in law permits the Corporation to further limit or eliminate the liability of directors or officers) and shall not adversely affect any right or protection of a director or officer of the Corporation existing at the time of such repeal or amendment or adoption of such inconsistent provision with respect to acts or omissions occurring prior to such repeal or amendment or adoption of such inconsistent provision."
+If the DGCL is amended to authorize corporate action further eliminating or limiting the personal liability of directors or officers, then the liability of a director or officer of the Corporation shall be eliminated or limited to the fullest extent permitted by the DGCL, as so amended."

+2. The Amended and Restated Certificate of Incorporation of the Corporation is hereby amended by replacing the final paragraph of Section 8.2 of Article VIII so that it would state in its entirety as follows:

+"Any repeal or amendment of this Article VIII by the stockholders of the Corporation or by changes in law, or the adoption of any other provision of this Certificate of Incorporation inconsistent with this Article VIII will, unless otherwise required by law, be prospective only (except to the extent such amendment or change in law permits the Corporation to further limit or eliminate the liability of directors or officers) and shall not adversely affect any right or protection of a director or officer of the Corporation existing at the time of such repeal or amendment or adoption of such inconsistent provision with respect to acts or omissions occurring prior to such repeal or amendment or adoption of such inconsistent provision."

-3. Delawa 5 5 1 the provisions of Section 242 of the General Corporation Law of the State of this , 1 Amendment to Amended and Restated Certificate of Incorporation to be executed pursuant to Section 103 of the General Corporation Law SILK ROAD MEDICAL, INC. By: Name: Title: -71-
+3. The foregoing amendment was duly adopted in accordance with the provisions of Section 242 of the General Corporation Law of the State of Delaware.

+IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment to Amended and Restated Certificate of Incorporation to be executed this , day of , 2023, in its name and on its behalf by its , pursuant to Section 103 of the General Corporation Law of the State of Delaware.

+SILK ROAD MEDICAL, INC.

-SCAN TO VIEW MATERIALS & VOTE SILK ROAD MEDICAL, INC. 1213 INNSBRUCK DRIVE SUNNYVALE, CALIFORNIA 94089
+By: Name: Title: -71SILK ROAD MEDICAL, INC. 1213 INNSBRUCK DRIVE SUNNYVALE, CALIFORNIA 94089

-VOTE BY INTERNET - www.proxyyote.com or scan the QR Barcode above Use the Internet to transmit your voting instructions and for electronic delivery of information.
-Vote by 11:59 P.M.
+VOTE BY INTERNET - www.proxyvote.com or scan the QR Barcode above Use the Internet to transmit your voting instructions and for electronic delivery of information.
+Vote by 11:59 PM.
 ET on June 20, 2023.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.

-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions.
-Vote by 11:59 PM.E fon June 20, 2023.
+VOTE BY PHONE -1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions.
+Vote by 11:59 PM.
+ET on June 20, 2023.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS

-If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
+ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
 To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.